Samrwitt/Credit-Risk-Probability-Model/README.md

 # Credit Risk Probability Model for Alternative Data

 ## Overview

-An end-to-end implementation for building, deploying, and automating a credit risk model using eCommerce behavioral data to power a buy-now-pay-later (BNPL) service.
+An end-to-end implementation for building, deploying, and automating a credit risk model using eCommerce behavioral data to power a Buy-Now-Pay-Later (BNPL) service.

 ## Business Context

 Bati Bank is partnering with an eCommerce platform to offer BNPL services.
 This project transforms customer transaction data into credit risk assessments by:

-1. Creating a proxy for default risk using behavioral patterns
+1. Creating a proxy for default risk using behavioral patterns.
-2. Developing a predictive model for risk probability
+2. Developing a predictive model for risk probability.
-3. Building a scoring system for loan decisions
+3. Building a scoring system for loan decisions.
-4. Determining optimal loan amounts and durations
+4. Determining optimal loan amounts and durations.

 ## Project Structure

 ```
 credit-risk-model/
 ├── .github/workflows/ci.yml   # CI/CD pipeline